-Gastrointestinal Clinical Tolerability Combined Analysis

-A prespecified, combined analysis of eight clinical trials of approximately 4,000 patients with OA, RA, or chronic low back pain assessed the incidence rate for the following end-points: 1) discontinuation for upper GI symptoms; 2) discontinuation for any GI adverse experiences; 3) new use of gastroprotective medications (including H 2 receptor antagonists, misoprostol, and proton pump inhibitors); and 4) new use of any GI medications.
-There was an approximate 50% risk reduction for these end-points in patients treated with etoricoxib (60, 90 or 120 mg daily) as compared to patients treated with nonselective NSAIDs (naproxen 500 mg twice daily or diclofenac 50 mg three times daily).
+Gastrointestinal Clinical Tolerability Combined Analysis A prespecified, combined analysis of eight clinical trials of approximately 4,000 patients with OA, RA or chronic low back pain assessed the incidence rate for the following end-points: 1) discontinuation for upper of symptoms: 2) discontinuation for any Gladverse experiences; 3) new use of gastroprotective medications (including H2 receptor antagonists, misoprostol, and proton pump inhibitors) and 4) new use of any Gl medications.
+There was an approximate 50% risk reduction for these end-points in patients treated with tetricoxib (60, 90 or 120 mg daily) as compared to patients treated with nonselective NSADs (naproxen 500 mg twice daily or dicofrance 50 mg three times daily).
 There were no statistically significant differences between etoricoxib and placebo.

-Additional Thrombotic Cardiovascular Safety Data

-In a combined analysis of all phase IIb to V clinical studies of 4 weeks duration or longer (excluding the MEDAL Program Studies), there was no discernible difference in the rate of confirmed thrombotic cardiovascular serious adverse events between patients receiving etoricoxib \geq 30 mg (n=2147 patients; mean duration of exposure approximately 309 days) or non-naproxen NSAIDs (ibuprofen 2400 mg daily or diclofenac 150 mg daily, n=1470 patients; mean duration of exposure approximately 161 days).
+between etonicoxia and placebo.
+Additional Thrombotic Cardiovascular Safety Data In a combined analysis of all phase IIb to V clinical studies of 4 weeks duration or longer (excluding the MEDAL Program Studies), there was no discernible difference in the rate of confirmed thrombotic cardiovascular serious adverse events between patients receiving etoricoxib 2 30 or (n-2147 patients; mean duration of exposure approximately 309 days) or non-naroxen NSAIDs (buproten 2400 mg daily or diclofenar.
+150 mg daily, n=1470 patients; mean duration of exposure approximately 161 days).
 The rate of these events was higher in patients receiving etoricoxib (n=1960 patients; mean duration of exposure approximately 462 days) compared with those receiving naproxen 500 mg twice daily (n=1497 patients; mean duration of exposure approximately 421 days).
-The difference in antiplatelet activity between some COX-1 inhibiting NSAIDs and selective COX-2 inhibitors may be of clinical significance in patients at risk of thrombo-embolic events.
-Selective COX-2 inhibitors reduce the formation of systemic (and therefore possibly endothelial) prostacyclin without affecting platelet thromboxane.

-Renal Function Study in Elderly Subjects

-A randomized, double-blind, placebo-controlled, parallel-group study evaluated the effects of 15 days of treatment of etoricoxib (90 mg), celecoxib (200 mg bid), naproxen (500 mg bid) and placebo on urinary sodium excretion, blood pressure, and other renal function parameters in subjects 60 to 85 years of age on a 200-mEq/day sodium diet.
+This patient is a clinical significance in patients at risk of thrombo-embolic events.
+Selective COX2: inhibitors may be of clinical significance in patients at risk of thrombo-embolic events.
+Selective COX2: inhibitors reduce the formation of systemic (and therefore possibly endothelial) prostacyclin without affecting platelet thromboxane.
+Bend Function Study in Elifeding Suprimers possibly endotherial) prostacycini wimour amecing patelet thromooxane.
+Renal Function Study in Elderly Subjects A randomized, double-blind, placebo-controlled, parallel-group study evaluated the effects of 15 days of treatment of etoricoxib (90 mg), celecoxib (200 mg bid), naproxen (500 mg bid) and placebo on urinary sodium excretion, blood pressure, and other renal function parameters in subjects 00 to 85 years of age on a 200-mEq/day sodium diet.
 Etoricoxib, celecoxib, and naproxen had similar effects on urinary sodium excretion over the 2 weeks of treatment.
-All active comparators showed an increase relative to placebo with respect to systolic blood pressures; however, etoricoxib was associated with a statistically significant increase at Day 14 when compared to celecoxib and naproxen (mean change from baseline for systolic blood pressure: etoricoxib 7.7 mmHg, celecoxib 2.4 mmHg, naproxen 3.6 mmHg).
+All active comparators showed an increase relative to placebo with respect to systolic blood pressures; however, enciroxib was asociated with a tastistically significant increase at Day 14 when compared to celecoxib and naproxen (mean change from baseline for systolic blood pressure; etoricoxib 7.7 mmHg, celecoxib 2.4 mmHg, naproxen 3.6 mmHg).